gnosis/dex-research/dFusion/dFusionSpec.md

 Furthermore, we store a bi-map of token address to its index `0 <= t <= T`, for each token that can be traded on the exchange.
 When specifying tokens inside orders, deposits and withdrawel requests, we use the token's index `0 <= t <= T` instead of the full address.

-As limit orders and deposits requests are collected they are not directly stored in the smart contract.
+As limit orders and deposits and withdrawal requests are collected they are not directly stored in the smart contract.
 Doing so would require a `SSTORE` evm instruction for each item.
 This would be too gas-expensive:
 Assuming an order can be encoded in 256 bits, storing a batch of 10.000 on chain would cost ~5M gas (5.000 gas for SSTORE * 10.000 orders).